San Siro Stadio (Milan Metro): History

 The works for the construction of the station began in November 2010, as part of the second section of the line, from Garibaldi FS to San Siro Stadio.
 This station is one of the two stops of this second section where a tunnel boring machine was used to build the galleries.
 The station was opened to the public on 29 April 2015, a few days before the official opening of Expo 2015.

 Station structure

 San Siro Stadio is an underground station with two tracks served by two side platforms and, like all the other stations on Line 5, is wheelchair accessible.

 Since this station is situated near San Siro stadium, it was designed to accommodate a high people flow.
-For this reason, besides the regular exits, there is also a large entrance equipped with full height turnstiles able to regulate the flows coming from the stadium; this will allow the entrance of maximum 500 people every three minutes, avoiding the situation of overcrowding of platforms after matches.
+For this reason, besides the regular exits, there is also a large entrance equipped with full height turnstiles able to regulate the flows coming from the stadium; this will allow the entrance of maximum 500 people every three minutes to avoid overcrowding of platforms after large events at the stadium.